Film Spoilers and

 The Number 23 (2007)

-Walter Sparrow Was Obsessed With the Number 23 and Detective Novels; Insanely Jealous Over Losing College Girlfriend Laura Tollins to Professor Flinch, Walter Had Murdered Her 13 Years Earlier, But Lost His Memory of the Crime; Flinch Was Blamed; The 23-Chaptered Book The Number 23 Was Actually Written By Sparrow (Not By Topsy Kretts, aka Dr. Leary) As a Suicide Note Before He Jumped (and Then Was Admitted to a Mental Hospital); Chapter 23 Was A Confession of His Crime; Walter Realized He Was the Book's Author and Became Suicidal Again, But Then Turned Himself In and Was Awaiting Sentencing
+Walter Sparrow Was Obsessed With the Number 23 and Detective Novels; Insanely Jealous Over Losing College Girlfriend Laura Tollins to Professor Flinch, Walter Had Murdered Her 13 Years Earlier, But Lost His Memory of the Crime; Flinch Was Blamed; The 23-Chapter Book The Number 23 Was Actually Written By Sparrow (Not By Topsy Kretts, aka Dr. Leary) As a Suicide Note Before He Jumped (and Then Was Admitted to a Mental Hospital); Chapter 23 Was A Confession of His Crime; Walter Realized He Was the Book's Author and Became Suicidal Again, But Then Turned Himself In and Was Awaiting Sentencing

-It was February 3rd (2/3), Walter's birthday, and he was late in meeting his wife Agatha (Virginia Madsen), proprietor of a cake shop - he found her in a used book store, buying him a present.
-Her gift was a one-of-a-kind, original typed manuscript of an odd, red-covered book entitled The Number 23, written by Topsy Kretts (a homonym for "Top Secrets").
+It was February 3rd (2/3), Walter's birthday, and he was late in meeting his wife Agatha (Virginia Madsen), proprietor of a cake shop.
+He found her in a used book store, buying him a present.
+Her gift was a one-of-a-kind, original typed manuscript of an odd, red-covered book entitled The Number 23, A Novel of Obsession, written by Topsy Kretts (a homonym for "Top Secrets").

 One of Walter's first recollections as a young 8-year old boy (on his birthday) was that his own father had committed suicide after his wife had died.
-He had left a note with the number 23 on it ("That number would follow me from foster home to foster home") -- This was paralleled in the book by the suicidal death of widow Dobkins (Lynn Collins) - and it forever haunted Walter.
+He had left a note with the number 23 on it ("That number would follow me from foster home to foster home") -- this was paralleled in the book by the suicidal death of widow Dobkins (Lynn Collins) - and it forever haunted Walter.